khaivutri/bookmark-service/README.md

 - Go as the server runtime
 - Gin as the HTTP framework
-- Redis as the URL storage and dependency checked by health checks
+- Redis as the URL storage, and both Redis and PostgreSQL as dependencies checked by health checks
 - Environment-based configuration via environment variables or a `.env` file
 - Layered architecture: Handler -> Service -> Repository -> Package
 - Structured error logging with zerolog